 7. PrivateVPN – Best Streaming VPN for Kindle Fire

-PrivateVPN offers 150+ servers across 62 countries across the world but some super-fast streaming speeds.
+PrivateVPN offers 150+ servers across 62 countries & 1 server in New Zealand across the world but some super-fast streaming speeds.
 In addition, this VPN can easily unblock Netflix, BBC iPlayer, Hulu, BFI Player, Crave TV, ORF, Nine, CBS, and more.

 Its data leaks are protected through DNS leak protection, IPv6 leak protection, and an automatic kill switch that will disconnect you from the ISP to avoid being exposed.